Starting up with Vapor

 Select Postgres as the database

-Next we’ll selected the type of database we want to use.
+Next we’ll select the type of database we want to use.
 Stick with the recommended Postgres data by typing 1.

 Type n to decline using Leaf.

 The last question in the setup process will be if we want to use what’s called Leaf.
-Leaf is generally used for HTML and we will not be building a website in this project so you can select n to decline setting up Leaf in our project.
-Once that completes you should see some activity in the Terminal and once everything completes you’ll be presented with the delightful message below.
+Leaf is generally used for HTML and we will not be building a website in this project so you can select n to decline setting up Leaf.
+You should see some activity in the Terminal, and once everything completes you’ll be presented with the delightful message below.

 Congratulations you have just created your first Vapor project!
 This is the beginning of your journey to create your own custom backend for your iOS application.
 In the next edition of the blog we will get familiar with the file system of a Vapor project.
 It’s a little different than a traditional iOS App you may have built before and it deserves a little time spent familiarizing yourself with it.